kraenhansen/bufout/README.md

     // while still applying any prefix.
     outputMode: "buffered",

+	  // Optionally pass the stdout and stderr streams used when flushing the buffer
+    // stdout: process.stdout,
+    // stderr: process.stderr,

     // Forwards extra options to the underlying call to node:child_process's spawn
     // shell: true,
     // timeout: 1000,